celery/celery/docs/userguide/configuration.rst

 Default: :const:`None`

-An optionnal `umask` to use when :program:`celery events` creates files (log, pid...) when daemonizing.
+An optional `umask` to use when :program:`celery events` creates files (log, pid...) when daemonizing.

 .. setting:: events_executable